Working to make government more effective

 At the 2024 UK general election, the SNP manifesto stated that if the party won a majority of seats the Scottish Government would be “empowered to begin immediate negotiations with the UK government”.
 The Scottish Labour manifesto reiterated that the party “does not support independence or another referendum”.
 The Scottish Conservatives called on voters to “close the lid” on the SNP’s campaign for independence.

 Following the 2024 general election there are 37 Scottish Labour, 9 SNP, 5 Scottish Conservative and 6 Scottish Liberal Democrats MPs at Westminster.
-This marked the first election since 2010 at which unionist candidates won a majority of Scottish seats.

 Does the Scottish public support independence?

 Support for independence has fluctuated over recent years, without either Yes or No ever establishing a decisive lead in the polls.
 Support for independence was at its highest in 2020 but fell back below 50% prior to the May 2021 Scottish parliament election.
+Polls suggest support for independence has increased by a few percentage points since September 2024.

 Does the Scottish parliament have the power to hold another independence referendum?